Generic Name: naloxegol (nal OX ee gol)

 Do not use any other laxatives that your doctor has not prescribed.

-Grapefruit and grapefruit juice may interact with naloxegol and lead to unwanted side effects.
+Grapefruit may interact with naloxegol and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking naloxegol.

 Naloxegol side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.